alexsavio/alexsavio.github.io/content/data_analysis_modules_.md

 execute it):

     #!/bin/bash
-    # This hook is run after a new virtualenv is activated.
+    # This hook is executed after a new virtualenv is activated.
     # ~/.virtualenvs/postmkvirtualenv

     function find_real_lib {